migalkin/mgalkin.github.io/_pages/cv.md

 Teaching
 ======
   I am one of the authors of the [open Knowledge Graph Course](/kgcourse2021/) for Russian-speaking audience.
+The main educational platform for the course is [ods.ai](https://ods.ai/)